gracehlee/pawsitive-vibes/journals/kyle_mcpeake.md

 ## 4.22.2024 - 4.26.2024
 Submitting user endpoints
-Working on Frontend for user endpoints
+Working on Frontend for user signup form
-Created user signup form with additional fields.
-Checking it works
+Created user signup form with additional fields, in SignUpForm.jsx

+Group is working on the POST form for each of the other endpoints, while Grace works on frontend Navigation to connect to them
+Working on POST for pets, CreatePetForm.jsx
+Working on PUT for pets, UpdatePetForm.jsx

+TODO: Ensure CreatePetForm.jsx works - boolean checkbox